o19s/documentation-website/_search-plugins/ubi/schemas.md

       </p>

     - `event_attributes.object.object_id_field`
-        &ensp; indicates the type/class of object _and_ the ID field of the search index.
+        &ensp; indicates the type/class of object _and_ the name of the field in the search index that has the `object_id`.

     - `event_attributes.object.description`
         &ensp; optional description of the object